Q: Why a 4th & 5th Grade Snowpass Program?

 A: To introduce 4th & 5th graders to the sports of skiing and snowboarding.
 Also, to remind families that spending time on the mountains is a healthy and FUN family activity.

 Q: Why Fourth & Fifth Grade?

 A: This is a great age for children to learn a new sport with ease and to excel rapidly.
-Through the Snowpass Program and on-mountain experience, students can see the lessons of their 4th & 5th grade science studies in action (such as water resources at work, animal predator/prey relationships, geology structure, and the physics of lift mechanics).
+Through the Snowpass Program and on-mountain experience, students can see the lessons of their 4th & 5th grade science studies in action (such as water resources at work, geology structure, and the physics of lift mechanics).
 Also, ski resorts are a part of Pennsylvania history.